yetianmed/subcortex/README.md

 ## Data and Code

-The rest of this document is sectioned according to folders.
-Each folder corresponds to a key processing step in the pipeline used to map the the new atlas.
+The rest of this document is sectioned according to folders in this repository.
+Each folder corresponds to a key processing step in the pipeline used to map the new atlas.
 Folders store MATLAB code (*.m) and relevant data.

 The minimally pre-processed MRI data used for this project can be downloaded from [ConnectomeDB](https://db.humanconnectome.org/app/template/Login.vm).

-**demo.m** provides a demonstration of the pipeline and shows how the different functions can be integrated.
+**demo.m** provides a demonstration of the overall pipeline and shows how the different steps fit together.
 This should be your first port of call.

 Auxiliary functons are stored in the [functions](/functions/) folder.
+This folder should be added to your MATLAB path.

+While the atlas mapping pipeline is largely automated, some steps require manual intervention.
+In particular, seed points must be defined manually for the watershed algorithm.

 ### MapGradient

-   Map the functional connectivity gradients in the human subcortex.
+   Compute Laplacian eigenmaps to represent spatial gradients in resting-state functional connectivity across the subcortical volume.

-### fMRI-tractoraphy
+### fMRI-tractography

-   Model the functional connectivity gradients using fMRI-tractography.
+   Identify peaks in the gradient magnitude images using an analogue of diffuion MRI tractography called *gradientography*, also known as fMRI tractography.
+Gradientography enables parameterization of the gradient magnitude images in terms of curvilinear trajectories in the subcortical volumne.

 ### GeoNull